sowcow/blog/content/posts/la-charme-discret-de-la-bourgeoisie.md

 I have enjoyed pleasant dialogues and the level of etiquette.

 Also humour is low key but can be very fun.
 Original audio track is a must.

+---

+NOTE: some spoilers ahead

+---

+The movie should be rewatcheable because of how subtle the humour is.
+One random phrase can be just so fun.

+Or consider a bishop playing with a sickle and then demanding union rate, no more, no less.
+That is both fun and is relevant too.
+Because it is actually how quickly that kind changes their allegiances when times change.